- When trying to access the Camera app in Windows 10, an error message appears with the following description â€“ Something went wrong.

 - When the app is restarted, search for 0xA00F4292 and check if it has been resolved.

 Reinstalling the camera driver

-- First, download the latest camera driver for your PC from the manufacturer’s website.
+- Ensure your PC is updated with the latest camera driver by visiting the manufacturer’s website.

 Change the privacy settings on your system